opencomputeproject/SAI/doc/spec.md

 ## Route functionality (sairoute.h)
 Provides IP routing table (FIB) management functions.
 When an IP packet is received, the forwarding element first determines if the packet is destined a certain router interface on the switch.
 If yes, then the forwarding element lookups its destination IP address in the IP routing table, and forwards the packet to a next hop or a next hop group.

+User needs to set `SAI_ROUTE_ATTR_DIRECTLY_REACHABLE_ROUTE` to TRUE for those IP subnets that are directly attached to the router.
+The router will lookup the destination IP in the neighbor table to determine the next hop.
+The user needs to set `SAI_ROUTE_ATTR_PACKET_ACTION` which will be applied to the packet when neighbor table lookup misses. `SAI_ROUTE_ATTR_NEXT_HOP_ID` will be an invalid attribute in this case.

 ## Neighbor functionality (saineighbor.h)
 Provides the IP neighbor table management functions.
 IP neighbor defines a L3 neighbor that is within the same IP subnet as one of the router interface on the router.
 The IP neighbor is associated with a specific router interface, is assigned to a specific IP address, and has a mac address.
 IP neighbor also has a packet action attribute to decide whether to forward, drop or trap the IP packet which comes from a different router interface with destination IP matching the neighbor IP.
 The IP neighbor does not define the outgoing port as this can be resolved using the FDB table.

 ## Next Hop functionality (sainexthop.h)
 Provides next hop objects such as IP next hop and IP tunnel next hop.
 Current version only has IP next hop defined.
 IP next hop must also be an IP neighbor.
 It defines an IP neighbor that a packet can be routed to.
 The user needs to create an IP neighbor before it creates an IP next hop.
 The sai associates them using the router interface ID and the IP address.
-The IP next hop is identified by a next hop ID which can be used in sai_route as well as other matching rules to forward traffic to an IP prefix to it.
+The IP next hop is identified by a next hop ID which can be used in `sai_route` as well as other matching rules to forward traffic to an IP prefix to it.
 Intuitively, IP neighbor represents a device without any packet forwarding capability so that only traffic destined to its IP are forwarded to it, whereas IP next hop represents a device that can also forward other traffic.
 IP next hop is associated with a specific router interface, and is identified with an IP address.

 ## Next Hop Group functionality (sainexthopgroup.h)
 Provides next hop group functions.
 A router can have many next hops.
 In case of unicast, a packet can be spread among a group of next hops.
 Next hop group contains a group of next hops.